telosnetwork/native-to-evm-transaction/README.md

 ## Rundown

-The `serializeEVMTransaction.js` script is an example on how to populate & serialize EVM transaction data, it is setup to print out calls to TelosEscrow's setLockDuration, setMaxDeposits or transferOwnership methods.
+The `serializeEVMTransaction.js` script is an example on how to populate & serialize EVM transaction data, it is setup to print out serialized calls to TelosEscrow's setLockDuration, setMaxDeposits or transferOwnership methods.

 You can use it like so: